OwenMelbz/forget-db/README.md

 ## Modifiers

 Recently we introduced the ability to add modifiers to your column definitions, currently there is only one.
-To use a modifer just prefix the faker method with `modifer:` to create something like `modifer:email_address`
+To use a modifier just prefix the faker method with `modifier:` to create something like `modifier:email_address`

  Name        | Description           |
 |:------------- |:-------------|